Dad who subdued shooter in Colorado LGBTQ nightclub speaks out: "I needed to save my family"

 Fierro expressed regret for not being able to help the five people who were killed, but, according to police, his actions helped prevent a larger loss of life.
 A second person, identified by police as Thomas James, also helped subdue the shooter, but he has not yet spoken publicly.

-Fierro, who served four tours in Iran and Afghanistan and left the military as a major, said that his military training kicked in as soon as the suspect "came in shooting."
+Fierro, who served four tours in Iraq and Afghanistan and left the military as a major, said that his military training kicked in as soon as the suspect "came in shooting."

 "I wasn't thinking.
 I just ran over there," Fierro said. "(I thought), 'I've got to kill this guy.
 He's going to kill my kid.
 He's going to kill my wife.' ...
 It's just the reflex: 'Go.
 Go to the fight.
 Stop the action.
 Stop the activity.
 Don't let no one get hurt.'"

-Note: Editor's Note: A previous version of this story incorrectly stated that Fierro served four tours in Iraq and Afghanistan.
-The story has been corrected to clarify that Fierro served four tours in Iraq and Afghanistan.